MadrizML/linkedin-project/README.md

 # Scraping Jobs from Linkedin

 This project was created with the intent of understanding what are the main requirements for Data Analysts and Data Scientists jobs.
-To do that we created a crawler to scrap job pages from Linkedin and process the text, in order to achieve a report with the most frequent skills that are asked for each position.
+To do that we created a crawler to scrap job pages from Linkedin and processed the text, in order to achieve a report with the most frequent skills that are asked for each position.

 **Contributors**

 [Carlos Madriz](https://github.com/carlosmd14/)
 [Inês Garcia](https://github.com/Inrx)